-YSlow is the official Yahoo! addon that integrates with Firebug.
-YSlow analyzes web pages and suggests ways to improve their performance based on a set of rules for high performance web pages.
-When installed, it adds a tiny icon to FireFox status bar which shows the current page load time:
+YSlow is the official Yahoo! addon.
+YSlow analyzes web pages and suggests ways to improve their performance based on a set of rules for high-performance web pages.
+When installed, it adds a tiny icon to FireFox status bar which shows the current page load time.

 Google’s Page Speed

 Page Speed is a Firefox add-on that performs several tests on a site’s web server configuration and front-end code.
 These tests are based on a set of best practices known to enhance web page performance.

 Webmasters who run Page Speed on their pages get a set of scores for each page, as well as helpful suggestions on how to improve its performance.

 You can also use it in the browser, which looks like this:

 LORI (Life-of-Request Info) is an advanced FireFox addon that adds a status bar at the bottom right corner of Firefox and displaying:

 - TTFB: how long it took to see the first byte from a remote server (from click to first byte received).

 - TTC: how long it took to display the page (from click to complete drawing of the page)